bring/developer-site/README.md

 frontmatter of the index page:

 ```
+params:
   subpages:
     title: Special topics {this will be the title in the main api page and in the sidemenu}
 ```

 And to the subpages’ frontmatter: